-The extremely conservative senator Jesse Helms was visiting me at the Summerdale Drive House.
-Standing in the living room, he looked like his normal self, the way I had seen him in pictures and on television.
-Quite friendly, he presented me with a gift, which I immediately examined: an unusual silver dollar.
-The dollar was in an average-sized metal pie pan, and was as big as, and in the shape of, a pie.
+The extremely conservative senator Jesse Helms was visiting me at my Summerdale Drive Home (a house in Hurst, Texas into which I had moved in 1993).
+Standing in the living room, Helms looked like his normal self, the way I had seen him in pictures and on television.
+Quite friendly, he presented me with a gift, which I immediately examined: an unusual silver dollar which was in an average-sized metal pie pan, and was as big as, and in the shape of, a pie.
 At first the dollar clung to the pan just as ice might cling to its tray, and I could not remove it, but finally, after I had handled it a while, the dollar loosened up from the pan and I was able to pull it out.

 When Helms walked to the other side of the living room and began talking with someone else, I sat down and listened.
-The way Helms was speaking, his words seemed directed at me.
+Judging from the way Helms was speaking, I thought his words seemed directed at me.
 He was strongly disparaging rock and roll music, saying he could not understand why anyone would listen to it.
 Feeling as if I needed to respond, I abruptly spoke up in defense of rock and roll.
 Helms turned and looked straight at me.
 Obviously he was a more formidable adversary than I had originally thought.
-Although I had pictured him as somewhat of a bumpkin, I now saw he was actually quite astute.
+Although I had pictured him as somewhat of a bumpkin, I now saw that he was actually quite astute.

 Dream Epics Home Page

 Copyright 2017 by firstname.lastname@example.org